What is a fetal neck mass?

 What fetal interventions are done for fetal neck masses?

-Currently, there is not a fetal surgery option for fetal neck masses.
-However, if there is too much amniotic fluid (polyhydraminos), amnioreduction may be performed to remove the excess fluid, and lower the risk of preterm labor.
+If there is too much amniotic fluid (polyhydraminos), amnioreduction may be performed to remove the excess fluid, and lower the risk of preterm labor.
 During an amnioreduction, a local anesthetic is used to numb the skin of the mother’s abdomen, then a needle is inserted into the womb to remove the excess amniotic fluid.
-The baby is monitored via ultrasound throughout the procedure to ensure it is not touched by the needle.
+The baby is monitored via ultrasound throughout the procedure.

 How will a fetal neck mass impact delivery?

 Most babies with a small neck mass can be delivered vaginally without any apparent complications.
 These babies typically go home and are followed as an outpatient two to four weeks after birth.
 The baby will be referred to a pediatric surgeon, who will help determine if, when, and how the mass should be removed.
 Sometimes, a giant neck mass can prevent the baby from breathing at birth.
-In these cases, the team at the St. Louis Fetal Care Institute at SSM Cardinal Glennon Children’s Medical Center may recommend that an “EXIT” procedure be performed for delivery.
+In these cases, the team at the St. Louis Fetal Care Institute at SSM Health Cardinal Glennon Children’s Hospital may recommend that an EXIT procedure be performed for delivery.

 Depending on the severity of the neck mass the surgeon may need to drain or remove the mass, or perform a tracheotomy to secure an airway while the baby is still attached to the placenta.
 Once an airway is secured, a breathing tube is inserted and breathing is assisted using a ventilator machine.